VR-on-Linux/VR-on-Linux/README.md

 Also check out [Monado][monado], the free and open source [OpenXR][openxr] implementation.
 It relies on OpenHMD for some devices.

+If you want official Linux support for the Oculus Rift, [add your vote here.][rift vote]
+If you want, leave a comment, too (but be nice!)

 ----

 # Acknowledgements